amyspark-ng/clickery-hexagon/LOG.md

 * Do "-" for issues, "*" for notes, "^" for comments on either

 # TODAY
-- Remove the dumb "drop drags on mouse out" and just make it always like that
-	* Have to unify all mouse release functions and call them drop() or something like that
 - Keep working on store
 	* I have to tell devky to make the upgrade icons and the upgrade store element, then i can work on it
-- Figure out why gamescene breaks when re-entering after being on ascendscnee ^ It's probably because variables that are outside of the scene are not getting resetted ^ shadows work weird
-	* MAYBE ascendscene will be a substate instead of an actual scene
+	* Rework tooltips for upgrades
 - Format actual working numbers
 	* Make it work with new shorten numbers setting (might not do)
 - Re-design/make working toasts
+	* add toast condition where there's title but no body
 	* Add support for icons
 	^ Manage to do text wrappings
-- Start start animation
-- Rework tooltips
+- when window closes check if any hoverOutsideWindow is being hovered and trigger their onHoverStart
+	* same for closing
 - Fix panderito hitbox
+- spstext doesn't work with the spsTextMode at all lol
+	* It's completely broken

 ### bugs
-- onCharInput doesn't work when updating taskkbar

-# TOMORROW
-- spstext doesn't work with the spsTextMode at all lol

 # Soon
 - I REALLYYY need to fix the hover animations